microdotblog/indie-microblogging/Introduction/Mission to movement.md

 > You must work on something that inspires you and others, you must work on something with a significant impact, and you must do it in a way that makes getting where you want to go as easy as possible and keeps you there as long as possible.

+People are increasingly disillusioned with larger companies.
+When a company gets too big, that company inevitably forgets why they exist.
+Not even the greatest, mission-driven companies seem to be able to escape this fate.
+The only way to stay true to your roots is to stay small.
+And smaller companies will inherently discourage centralization.

 It might seem that short and often ephemeral posts have trained us with short-attention spans.
 To see the movement we must look over a longer period at the collection of all those posts — not just our own posts, but the potential for microblog posts all across the web.

 This book you're reading is longer than I had intended, especially ironic given that its subject matter is short posts.
 But the goal is big.
 It's not about any one new social network.
 It's about a new way of thinking about publishing on the web.